 <h2 id="engineering-serendipity">Engineering serendipity</h2>

 <p>From the outside, this might look like forcing happy accidents.
-But that phrase does not quite describe what I am actually seeking to rely on in this new paradigm.</p>
+But that phrase doesn’t quite describe what I’m actually after.</p>

 <p>I expect to find these moments and I’m surveying for them in advance.
 Like an archaeological team that hypothesizes the yield of a planned dig, I can have a solid idea of what I expect to find and still be quite surprised.
-However, the character of the discoveries and the process that shapes them are important.
 Although I’d hesitate to call it a happy accident, the nature of surprise of an unsuspecting man unearthing a body while doing yard work outside a home he purchased three years ago is quite different.
 I am engineering manifestation of inventiveness through intersection here.
 I am concerned with planned discoveries, not random blessings from the muse (although there is plenty of room for that to trickle in as well).
 Sometimes an uninformed audience might not be able to discern one from the other, but this is largely irrelevant to the itches I’m attempting to scratch.
 I seek to satisfy myself with my processes.</p>

-<p>Surprise should be frequently present, but it will live inside or emerge from a search space that I have architected with deep intention.
-My job is to design that space and then curate and manipulate the outputs it throws back at me.</p>
+<p>Surprise will be there often, but it lives inside a search space I’ve architected with intent.
+My job is to design that space, then curate and manipulate what it throws back.</p>

 <div class="soft-break"></div>